graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 2.1: Create `subgraph-dgraph-static` Spoke**

-1. Create the Spoke from the base template: `cp -r template-subgraph/ subgraph-dgraph-static/`
+1. Create the `subgraph-dgraph-static` repository from the `template-subgraph` and clone it.
 2. Establish the Dgraph data directory structure inside the Spoke: `mkdir -p subgraph-dgraph-static/data/{zero,alpha}`
 3. Create the Dgraph schema at `subgraph-dgraph-static/schema.graphql`.
 This schema includes both Dgraph's `@id` directive for unique key enforcement and the Federation `@key` directive for compatibility with the supergraph.
     ```graphql